Today

 Tests

-Tachycardia Most treatments for these conditions consist of medication to stop the abnormal rhythm or make it slower if and when it occurs.
+Most treatments for tachycardias consist of medication to stop the abnormal rhythm or make it slower if and when it occurs.
 Atrial fibrillation, if you have other problems, can increase your risk of stroke so blood-thinning medication is often used as well.

-Bradycardia Depending on how slow your heart goes and what symptoms you have you may be referred to the surgeons for a pacemaker.
-This is a small operation where a battery powered device is placed under the skin with wires that lead to your heart and provide it with electrical stimulation to prevent it from going too slow.
+If you have bradycardia, you may be referred to the surgeons for a pacemaker.
+This is a small operation where a battery powered device is placed under the skin with wires that lead to your heart and provide it with electrical stimulation to prevent it from going too slowly.
 You can't feel it doing this but will be aware of a small flat lump under your skin just below your collar bone.

-Your heart consists of 4 chambers that receive and send blood to the lungs and body.
+Your heart consists of four chambers that receive and send blood to the lungs and body.
 Disorders affecting valves can either cause stenosis (a narrowing) or regurgitation (leakage after the valve has closed).
-Depending on what valve is involved and how severe the damage is it may result in symptoms of heart failure (see above), as it makes the heart pump inefficiently.
+Depending on what valve is involved and how severe the damage is it may result in symptoms of heart failure, as it makes the heart pump inefficiently.
 Suspicion of a heart valve problem is usually picked up by your doctor when they listen to your heart and hear a murmur.
 A murmur is heard with the stethoscope and is turbulence of blood flow that occurs through a narrowed or leaky valve.
 Not all heart murmurs mean serious problems but are best investigated further.
+The echocardiogram is the main test to diagnose what valve is involved and how severe it is.
+Treatment depends on the type and severity of the valve lesion.
+You may simply be monitored over years to see if anything changes.
+Some conditions require medication to thin the blood or treat any complicating heart problems.
+You may be referred to a heart surgeon for consideration of a valve replacement or dilatation of a narrowed valve.

-Your heart consists of 4 chambers that receive and send blood to the lungs and body.
+Your heart consists of four chambers that receive and send blood to the lungs and body.

 Disorders affecting valves can either cause stenosis (a narrowing) or regurgitation (leakage after the valve has closed).
-Depending on what valve is involved and how severe the damage is it may result in symptoms of heart failure (see above), as it makes the heart pump inefficiently.
+Depending on what valve is involved and how severe the damage is it may result in symptoms of heart failure, as it makes the heart pump inefficiently.

 Suspicion of a heart valve problem is usually picked up by your doctor when they listen to your heart and hear a murmur.
 A murmur is heard with the stethoscope and is turbulence of blood flow that occurs through a narrowed or leaky valve.
 Not all heart murmurs mean serious problems but are best investigated further.